smaakage85/mlflow/README.md

 ### Custom flavor

-Training a model with a custom model flavor requires more footwork:
+Training and logging a model with a custom model flavor requires more footwork:

 ```bash
 python train_custom.py --n_obs 15000